Battersea power Station - Purple lights for hope - Pancreatic Cancer UK

 World Pancreatic Cancer Day marks a busy and important day in the calendar for our staff, supporters and volunteers.

-This year, World Pancreatic Cancer Day took place on
+This year, World Pancreatic Cancer Day will take place on:

 What is World Pancreatic Cancer Day?